vedu90/Simple-File-Distributed-Sharing-System/README.md

 # Simple-File-Distributed-Sharing-System

 A simple application for distributed file sharing among remote hosts is developed using socket programming and then some network characteristics are observed using that application.
-The application behaves like a UNIX shell and take some input commands.
+The application behaves like a UNIX shell and takes some input commands.
 Only TCP Sockets are used for the implementation. select() API is used for handling multiple socket connections.
 Multi-threading or fork-exec is not used any where.
 The commands supported by the application are HELP,CREATOR,DISPLAY,REGISTER(To register with Server),CONNECT(To connect with other registered client), LIST(Display all the peer connections),TERMINATE(To terminate connection with client),QUIT(To terminate all connections and quit the process),GET( To download a file from another registered client) and PUT(To upload a file to another registered client).
 The detailed description of the above said commands is explained below: